 The Georgetown Second Saturday Art Attack is a monthly promotion of the Georgetown Merchants' Association.
 For additional information and a participants map visit: www.georgetownartattack.com.

 Fantagraphics Bookstore & Gallery is located at 1201 S. Vale St. (at Airport Way S.) only minutes south of downtown.
-Open daily 11:30 to 8:00 PM, Sundays until 5:00.
-Phone 206.
-658.0110.
+Open daily 11:30 to 8:00 PM, Sundays until 5:00 PM.
+Phone (206) 658-0110.
+See you soon.

 Register and Login to receive full member benefits, including members-only special offers, commenting privileges on Flog!
 The Fantagraphics Blog, newsletters and special announcements via email, and stuff we haven't even thought of yet.
 Membership is free and spam-free, so Sign Up Today!